-Non-generational ZGC used multi-mapped memory as a way to lower the overhead of the GC barriers.
-See https://wiki.openjdk.java.net/display/zgc/Pointer+Metadata+using+Multi-Mapped+memory .
-Generational ZGC replaces this technique with explicit handling in the GC barriers.
+Non-generational ZGC uses multi-mapped memory to reduce the overhead of load barriers.
+Generational ZGC instead uses explicit code in the load and store barriers.

-Since colored pointers are never used when the Java code reads an object’s fields or calls its methods, a more exotic colored pointer layout can be implemented as long as the conversion between colored and colorless pointers can be done efficiently.
-The colored pointer layout used by Generational ZGC puts the metadata bits in the low-order bits of the pointer and the object address in the high-order bits.
-This minimizes the number of CPU instructions in the load barrier.
-With careful encoding of the object addresses and metadata bits, a single shift instruction (on x64) can be used to both check if the colored pointer is “good” (no additional action needed) and to remove the metadata bits.
+Since colored pointers are never present on the hardware stack or in CPU registers, a more exotic colored pointer layout can be used as long as the conversion between colored and colorless pointers can be done efficiently.
+The colored pointer layout used by Generational ZGC puts the metadata in the low-order bits of the pointer and the object address in the high-order bits.
+This minimizes the number of machine instructions in the load barrier.
+With careful encoding of the memory address and metadata bits, a single shift instruction (on x64) can both check whether the pointer requires processing and remove the metadata bits.

-With the introduction of store barriers, and new responsibilities in the load barriers, more GC code will be inter-mixed with the Java application code.
-GC barriers need to be highly optimized to minimize the throughput reduction they incur.
-Many of the design decisions of the Generational ZGC revolve around the chosen colored pointer scheme and accompanying GC barriers.
+With the introduction of store barriers, and new responsibilities for load barriers, more GC code will be inter-mixed with compiled application code.
+The barriers need to be highly optimized in order to maximize throughput.
+Many of the key design decisions of Generational ZGC involve the colored pointer scheme and the barriers.

-Some of the techniques used to optimize the GC barriers are:
+Some of the techniques used to optimize the barriers are:

 - SATB marking barriers